rsnyder/juncture-template/README.md

             ```
             _layouts/default.html
             ```
-        3. In the editor section of the new file add the text displayed after clicking this [link](https://raw.githubusercontent.com/juncture-digital/template/main/_layouts/default.html)
+        3. In the editor section of the new file copy and paste the text displayed by this [link](https://raw.githubusercontent.com/juncture-digital/template/main/_layouts/default.html)

 2. **Enable GitHub Pages on the repository**